Soka Gakkai International

 At first, this guidance made me very angry.
 I was ready to leave David now!
 But, reflecting on President Toda's words, I came to see that I had to take on the challenge to overcome the karma at the root of my suffering.
 Otherwise, I would likely marry another man just like David.
 In fact, it was not the first time someone had opposed my practice.
 My parents, too, had been against my practice when I first started chanting.

 I chanted to become more compassionate and understanding.
 I increased my efforts to listen to and support the members that I was responsible for.
 Every time I wanted to complain about my home situation, I chanted three times instead.
 I chanted for David's happiness, as well as my own.
 I was determined to overcome once and for all whatever tendencies in my life had caused me to live in this emotionally abusive environment.
-And I studied President Ikeda's guidance for young people as if he were writing directly to me.
+And I studied President Ikeda's guidance for young people as if he were writing directly to me. related article Embracing the Cycle of Life by Gwen Harris Through her 12-year struggle of caring for her father, grandmother and mother, who all passed away within 18 months of each other, Gwen Harris determined to create value from this experience through becoming a gerontologist.
+She now helps other families face the aging and dying process.

 During this time, I developed the ability to chant no matter what was going on around me.
 I forged an unshakeable resolve that no one could ever take my Buddhahood from me.